 The summit itself was full of folks, as the mountain pass doubles as a tourist destination.
 Motorcyclists and car owners were stopped at knick knack stores, and a few little restaurants catered to everyone.
 Despite the heat wave of summer in Europe, the preferred drink on the summit was coffee.
 Perhaps 10 percent of those on the summit had ridden up on bikes, and everyone could see who we were by the numbness on our face from the effort needed to get to the top.
 I was elated and euphoric from my hardcore effort to get to the top.

-I thought the day was complete once I got off my bike.
+I thought the day was complete once I got off my bike in Stelvio.
 Yet, it wasn’t until I overheard a woman next to me speaking to her friend that I realized God might be talking to me.
 I happened to hear only a small piece of her conversation, as I was focused on searching for the Jefferazi.
 She said, “Why would you ride a bicycle to the top when you can use a car or motorcycle?”

 She made a false but common-place conclusion that suffering is something to be avoided when possible, or suffering is equal to a punishment.

 She isn’t the first person to miss the mark.
 In the book of Job, Job’s friends tell him that he was suffering from a series of calamities based on sins that he had done in the past.
 They perceived that suffering was an avoidable event and could be circumvented by making good choices.
 Indeed, anyone who suffers is experiencing a consequence from a previous choice.
 Job’s friends argued that suffering was and is a consequence of sin.
 In eastern religions, this is called Karma.

 Job disagreed with his friends that God punishes our previous choices.
 Good people have bad things happen to them and bad people sometimes appear to get all the blessings.
 God doesn’t work with punishment as one of his sidearms.